simon-duchastel/personal-website/content/about/_index.md

 Hello, and welcome to my personal website!
 I'm Simon Duchastel, a software engineer living in Seattle, Washington.

-This website is a way for me to catalog and reflect on the stuff I do in my spare time.
-I mostly write about hobby software projects.
+This website is a way for me to catalog and reflect on the hobbies I do in my spare time.
+I mostly write about coding.
 This website is itself a hobby project — I built it with [Hugo](https://gohugo.io).

 For my day job, I'm currently building Android apps.
 I also have experience with backend systems developing RESTful APIs and microservices in a serverless architecture.
 If you're interested in my work professionally as a software developer, you can find my resume here: [{{< baseUrl >}}resume.pdf](../resume.pdf).